adobe/cluster-registry/docs/developer-guides/local-development.md

 * cluster-registry-api
 * cluster-registry-client
-* aws sqs
+* local aws sqs
-* aws dynamoDb
+* local aws dynamoDb
-* a local k8s cluster created with kind
+* local k8s cluster created with kind
+* local oidc mocking provider

 If you want to test one of the Cluster Registry components call directly setup script by specifying to/not to run that component: